 EUS improves the accurate determination of the T and N categories and can help determine the proximal and distal margins of the tumor.
 EUS is less accurate for tumors of the antrum.
-EUS is considered more accurate than CT in diagnosing malignant lymph nodes.
+EUS complements CT in diagnosing malignant lymph nodes.